Gateway to the Icefields Parkway

-An ascent of Hector's dramatic east summit was tempting, especially since a previous group had been so kind as to break a switchbacking trail to its summit, but we were cold, tired, and beginning to worry of the effect the sunny weather might have on the safety of our descent route.
-We put our snowshoes back on, re-attached ourselves to the rope, and began the long trek to the parkway under beautiful skies.
-Certainly a day to remember!
+An ascent of Hector's dramatic east summit was tempting, especially since a previous group had been so kind as to break a switchbacking trail to its summit, but we were cold, tired, and beginning to worry about the effect the sunny weather might have on the safety of our descent route.
+We put our snowshoes back on, re-attached ourselves to the rope, and began the long trek to the Parkway under beautiful skies.
+Certainly, a day to remember!

 Share this report on:

 Glacier travel, as mentioned earlier, can be quite dangerous.
 Within a few weeks of our trip on Mt.
 Hector an unroped skier drifted too far to the climber's left on the glacier and fell 35m into a hidden crevasse, and died.
 The accident report and the related analysis provided by Parks Canada rescue staff provide some key questions to consider before attempting this trip.

 During the summer it may be possible to bypass the majority of the glacier by first summiting Little Hector (a moderately difficult scramble) and then following its southern ridge to Hector's shoulder.
 Although this would bypass many of the more perilous areas of the glacier, you should still rope up and carry the appropriate crevasse rescue gear.